hashicorp/consul-terraform-sync/README.md

 $ consul-terraform-sync -h
 Usage of consul-terraform-sync:
   -config-dir value
-      A directory to load files for configuring Consul NIA.
+      A directory to load files for configuring Sync.
 Configuration files require an .hcl or .json file extention in order to specify their format.
       This option can be specified multiple times to load different directories.
   -config-file value
-      A file to load for configuring Consul NIA.
+      A file to load for configuring Sync.
 Configuration file requires an .hcl or .json extension in order to specify their format.
 This option can be specified multiple times to load different configuration files.
   -once